Deviled eggs are always present at our cookouts, holidays, and family gatherings. This recipe is a must-have in your repertoire.

 - Using a sharp knife, cut eggs in half carefully and softly remove the yolks and place them in a small mixing bowl.
 Repeat until all eggs are halved and all yolks are in the mixing bowl.

-- With a fork, smash the yolks until crumbly.
+- With a fork, mash the yolks until crumbly.

 - Add the dill relish, mayonnaise, salt and pepper to taste.